 Read More: Movies Like Memories of Murder

 6. 9 1/2 Weeks (1986)

 Adrian Lyne has made some wonderful erotic films.
 ‘9 1/2 Weeks’ is probably his boldest work and one of the finest erotic dramas ever made.
 The film is about a torrid sexual affair between a New York City art Gallery employee and a Wall Street trader.
-Their relationship is very complex and their own emotional conflicts begin to burst out whenever they involve in sexual activities.
-It’s beautifully written and we feel for the characters a lot because they are so well etched out and brilliantly performed and we see them as real people.
-It’s an extremely painful, dark, tragic experience that manages to have a severe emotional impact on you unlike other flicks from its genre.
+Their relationship is very complex, and their emotional conflicts begin to burst out whenever they involve in sexual activities.
+It’s beautifully written, and we feel for the characters a lot because they are so well etched out and brilliantly performed, and we see them as real people.
+It’s an extremely painful, dark, tragic experience that manages to have a severe emotional impact on you, unlike other flicks from its genre.